inlets/inlets-pro/chart/README.md

 ### Deploy the inlets tunnel client or server as a Kubernetes Deployment

-* [Deploy an inlets TCP client](inlets-tcp-client) - connect an internal service to a public inlets TCP server
+* [Deploy an inlets TCP client](inlets-tcp-client) - connect an internal service to a public inlets TCP server - use this to expose an IngressController like ingress-nginx, Istio, Traefik, or Kong.

-* [Deploy an inlets TCP server](inlets-tcp-server) - host an inlets TCP server in a cluster
+* [Deploy an inlets TCP server](inlets-tcp-server) - one or more inlets TCP tunnel servers in a Kubernetes cluster, instead of using multiple VMs.

-* [Deploy an inlets HTTP server](inlets-http-server) - host an inlets HTTP server in a cluster
+* [Deploy an inlets HTTP server](inlets-http-server) - one or more inlets HTTP tunnel servers in a Kubernetes cluster, instead of using multiple VMs.

 ## Other Kubernetes use-cases